FasterXML/jackson-core/README.md

 Functionality of this package is contained in
 Java package `com.fasterxml.jackson.core`.

-To use databinding, you need to use following Maven dependency:
+To use the package, you need to use following Maven dependency:

     <dependency>
       <groupId>com.fasterxml.jackson.core</groupId>
       <artifactId>jackson-core</artifactId>
-      <version>2.0.6</version>
+      <version>2.1.1</version>
     </dependency>

 or download jars from Maven repository or [Download page](wiki.fasterxml.com/JacksonDownload).